How the Anatomy of an Aerial Lift Works

 How Long Do Aerial Lift Parts Last?

 Aerial lift part lifespans vary.
 While the aerial lift itself may have a lifespan of about 30 years, individual parts may need to be repaired or replaced much sooner.
-The joystick, for instance, sees a lot of wear and tear even with light use.
+The joystick, for instance, shows significant wear and tear even with light use.
 Thankfully, it’s easy to swap out these parts and replace them with new ones.
 Proper maintenance can extend the life of your lift.

 How Often Should Boom Lift Parts Be Serviced?